 Much like every other thing in life, blog posts lose their charm even if they did well immediately after their publication.
 You can always kiss Sleeping Beauty back to life though by refreshing the content and adding new life to it.

-Coming up with a blog post takes a lot of planning, writing, re-writing, and hair pulling.
-Most of us spend about three hours and twenty-eight minutes to write a blog post as Orbit Media’s latest survey confirms.
+Coming up with a blog post takes a lot of planning, writing, re-writing, and hair-pulling.
+Most of us spend about three hours and twenty-eight minutes writing a blog post as Orbit Media’s latest survey confirms.
 What’s more, 1 in 8 bloggers spend 6+ hours on an article, the same study reveals.

 Top that up with the time that goes into keyword research, planning a topic, optimizing your blog post, and promoting the content and, you’ve hours poured into an article.
 And, it’s just one long-form blog post.

 Line up all the content that you’ve written, and you’d note the extensive resources that go into its production and promotion.
 Alas, the content that you so lovingly create reaches its expiry date.
 However, thanks to a content refresh, you can restore its life.

 Content that grows via organic search eventually witnesses decay after a product lifecycle.
 The team over at Animalz dug into the science behind 100,000-view blog posts.
 They learned that each piece of content experiences the following growth phases: